rpowelll/rpowelll.github.com/_posts/2014-04-18-birth-and-death-of-js.markdown

 > not pro- or anti-JavaScript; the language's flaws are discussed frankly, but its
 > ultimate impact on the industry is tremendously positive

-This talk might just go down as favourite thing Gary Bernhardt's ever done.
+This talk might just go down as my favourite thing Gary Bernhardt's ever done.
 Equal parts deadpan absurdism and insightful speculation, some of the ideas he presents are absolutely fascinating.